Moonfish-Inc/shopify-app-cli/docs/getting-started/install/index.md

 ### apt (Debian, Ubuntu)

-Currently, you’ll need to install a downloaded .deb file with an explicit version number.
-Make sure you check the [release page](#) to make sure you install the latest package.
+You’ll need to install a downloaded .deb file with an explicit version number.
+Make sure you check the [releases page](https://github.com/Shopify/shopify-app-cli/releases) to make sure you install the latest package.

 ```console
 $ apt install shopify-cli-x.y.z.deb